anthonyhlcheng/OpenLDBWSjsServer/README.md

 status - Should be false in this case

 error - A list of strings containing the errors that is causing a request to fail.
-There are times when OpenDBWS throws an error, so the XML is coughed out.
+There are times when OpenLDBWS throws an error, so the XML is coughed out.

 ## Contributing